ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 -How do you get data out of a PIO state machine?<br>
 The data goes through the OSR and a Tx FIFO.

-- How do you program a PIO state machine?<br>
+-How do you program a PIO state machine?<br>
 PIO state machines can execute short, simple and binary programs.
 Needless to say they need to be programmed in assembly language.
 The PIO has a total of nine instructions to work with: JMP, WAIT, IN, OUT, PUSH, PULL, MOV, IRQ, and SET.

 -In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?<br>